 Identifying the learning styles of your children

 When I first started homeschooling eight years ago, I didn’t really know much about learning styles.
 I also didn’t consider the differences in my girls learning styles when choosing our first curriculum.
-However, I soon discovered that the way I […]
+However, I soon discovered that the way I learn was not the way my daughters learn.
+I am […]

 Friday Flashback: A week of surprises